asmagen/SPAGEfinder/README.md

 The function preprocess.genomic.data (r.package.path) can be used to process and perform binning of a 'dataset' object located at 'data/dataset.RData') and constructed in the following fields:
 *mRNA* - RSEM normalized mRNA measurements (rows corresponding to genes and columns to samples)
 *scna* - copy-number variation measurements (rows corresponding to genes and columns to samples)
-*samples* - sample IDs as factors (annotation is not important as long as these are factors)
+*samples* - sample IDs as factors
-*type* - cancer types as factors (annotation is not important as long as these are factors)
+*type* - cancer types as factors
-*sex* - sex annotation as (two) factors (annotation Female / Male format is not important as long as these are two factors)
+*sex* - sex annotation as (two) factors
-*race* - race annotation as factors (annotation is not important as long as these are factors)
+*race* - race annotation as factors
 *time* - patient survival as number of days to death
 *status* - patient death/alive status as 0 or 1, respectively

+The annotation of samples, type, sex and race is not important as long as these are factors.